 Most travelers should get vaccines for hep A and typhoid.
 And many other vaccines are given based on your travel destination.
 For instance, if you're going to certain parts of Africa and South America, you must get vaccinated against yellow fever.

 But if you're going to countries like Canada, Japan, Australia, New Zealand, and Europe, you probably won’t need any extra vaccines.

 If you plan to travel to a part of the world where malaria is a possibility, your doctor will give you medicine to help prevent that.
 It’s not a vaccine, but you'll need it for protection.
 Use all of your anti-malaria prescription, including the pills you take when you come back home.

-Check the “Travelers’ Health” section of the CDC’s web site to see exactly what you need for your destination.
-You can search based on where you're going and any special needs you may have, such as whether you take medicines that affect your immune system, or you’re pregnant -- or maybe you're traveling on a mission trip or for disaster relief, which will take you to an area with few medical resources.
+You can check the “Travelers’ Health” section of the CDC’s website to see exactly what you need for your destination.
+You can search based on where you're going and any special needs you may have, such as whether you take medicines that affect your immune system, or you’re pregnant.
+Or maybe you're traveling on a mission trip or for disaster relief, which will take you to an area with few medical resources.
 The site also includes a “healthy travel packing list” based on what country you'll visit.